Clare–Kilkenny hurling rivalry: 1997-1999: Clare's golden years

 After an absence of sixty-five years, Clare and Kilkenny renewed their rivalry on 10 August 1997 in the All-Ireland semi-final.
 Ger Loughnane's Clare were at their peak during this time while Kilkenny were going through a period of transition and had worked their way through the new "back door" system.
 "The Cats" were hit in advance of the match by the withdrawal of Michael Phelan and Liam Simpson.
 The final quarter showed both teams at their best.
 Apparently gone, Kilkenny trailed by seven points but a glorious solo goal by D. J. Carey cut the margin.
 Carey was brought into the game much more after this goal, however, after being switched to mark Frank Lohan the Kilkenny forward's threat was nullified.
-The finals core of 1-17 to 1-13 saw Clare record their first and only defeat of Kilkenny.
+The finals core of 1–17 to 1-13 saw Clare record their first and only defeat of Kilkenny.

 Two years late on 15 August 1999 it was Clare who had worked their way through the "back door" to face Kilkenny in the All-Ireland semi-final.
 It was a last hurrah for a Clare team who had brought a new level of fitness to the championship over the previous four championship seasons, while for Kilkenny it was the beginning of their own golden era.
 There was a sense that the Clare team was in decline but it took a powerful display from Kilkenny to prove it.
-Clare had hauled themselves back into contention after a goal from Stephen McNamara at the start of the final quarter but three minutes later, D. C. Carey effectively closed the book with a fine goal of his own.
-The final score of 2-14 to 1-13 sent Kilkenny into the All-Ireland final, while it effectively brought the curtain down of Clare's greatest era.
+Clare had hauled themselves back into contention after a goal from Stephen McNamara at the start of the final quarter but three minutes later, DJ Carey effectively closed the book with a fine goal of his own.
+The final score of 2–14 to 1-13 sent Kilkenny into the All-Ireland final, while it effectively brought the curtain down of Clare's greatest era.

 2002: A second All-Ireland final meeting

 On 9 September 2002 Clare and Kilkenny clashed for the fourth time in all and for the second time in an All-Ireland final.
 Clare became the first team to face a first-round provincial defeat and maneuver their way through the expanded qualifiers to claim an All-Ireland final berth.
 Kilkenny, on the other hand, were hoping to claim a second title in three years.
-All did not go to plan for Clare as they were 1-2 to no score in arrears after just six minutes.
+All did not go to plan for Clare as they were 1–2 to no score in arrears after just six minutes.
 Henry Shefflin and D. J. carey fired over 1-6 each from play while they added another 0-7 between them with frees.
-A final score of 2-20 to 0-19 gave Kilkenny their 27th All-Ireland title.
+A final score of 2–20 to 0-19 gave Kilkenny their 27th All-Ireland title.